Murder of Victoria Cafasso: Murder

 On the morning of 11 October, Cafasso went out for another walk at around 9 am, heading towards the beach.
 She is believed to have been observed sun bathing on the beach at around 10 am.

 Police estimated that over 50 people would have visited the beach between 8:30 am and the time her body was discovered, partially in the water, at about 1:30 pm.
 She was partly undressed (probably due to the scuffle) and had probably died between 11:30 am and 12:35 pm.
 Signs of a violent scuffle, and some of her belongings, were found 50 metres further up the beach.
 Other items, such as her missing bikini bottoms, towel, t-shirt, or the murder weapon, were never located.

 The state coroner reported in 2005 that Cafasso had been violently attacked on the beach, initially defending herself from a blunt object which broke three of her teeth, but not from the following knife attack, suffering 17 stab wounds.
 The police response was also criticised as the scene was not quickly cordoned off, photo and video evidence was not taken, the body was moved and covered by a tarpaulin not at the scene, and forensic investigators did not attend.

 Media

-Melanie Calvert, a Tasmanian author, wrote a book in 2014 about the crime calledTasmania's Beaumaris Beach Mystery: What Happened to Nancy and Victoria? which outlined three suspects: "the fisherman, the biker, and the doctor".
+Melanie Calvert, a Tasmanian author, wrote a book in 2014 about the crime called Tasmania's Beaumaris Beach Mystery: What Happened to Nancy and Victoria? which outlined three suspects: "the fisherman, the biker, and the doctor".
 Calvert also detailed the similarities to another case in 1993 at Beaumaris, the disappearance of 26 year old German tourist Nancy Grunwaldt.

+In August 2023, as evidence from the case was being digitised, police reviewing the case identified a stronger link between a man seen running across the beach and a Subaru station wagon parked near the beach.
+They released new images and reconstructed video in an attempt to further jog someone's memory.
+The reward for information leading to a conviction was announced as A$500,000 by 2023.